 According to data from 30 countries, only 1 percent of adolescent girls who have experienced forced sex reached out for professional help.
 In the U.S., only one in five female student victims between the ages of 18 and 24 reports the crime to law enforcement, according to the Department of Justice.
 Shame, denial and fear of repercussions all contribute to the reluctance of young women to share their stories.

 This is a huge problem.
 Because when it comes to dating violence, domestic violence, rape on campus and sex trafficking, victims are often overlooked unless they come forward and report that they have been assaulted and exploited.
+The #MeToo movement has raised awareness of sexual abuse and harassment and encouraged survivors to speak out, but systemic problems remain.
 Law enforcement and social service providers often do little to encourage women to self-identify, so it’s up to our culture and our media to empower women to affirm that all forms of sexual abuse and assault are serious and harmful.

-Unfortunately, the media is not empowering women.
-The media sends the message that girls should be pretty, not powerful; noticed, not respected.
+All too often, the media sends the message that girls should be pretty, not powerful; noticed, not respected.
 And this is incredibly harmful, not just to a girl and her development, but to our culture at large.

 Join changemakers and organizations in the fight to end the media objectification of girls

 While the sexual exploitation of women and girls is widespread, there are changemakers and organizations working to combat the media objectification of girls:

 · The Geena Davis Institute on Gender in Media works within the media and entertainment industry to engage, educate and influence media producers to dramatically improve gender representation in films; to stop stereotyping girls and women; and to create diverse female characters in entertainment targeting children ages 11 and under.